h3llolovely/C4D-Migration-Script/README.md

 - Commandline folder plugins symbolic link creation

 **Limitations:**
-- Does not transfer C4D in-app or plugin preferences *( i.e plugin / asset paths, navigation / timeline settings, etc... )*
+- Does not transfer C4D in-app or plugin preferences *( i.e. asset paths, navigation / timeline settings, etc... )*
 - It is recommended to take screenshots of all C4D preferences from the previous version.
 You will have to manually apply them.

 ### Feel free to copy and modify to suite your needs.
+Please share any updates you make.

+##Wish List
+- Ability to sync/save In-App preferences *( i.e. asset paths, navigation / timeline settings, etc... )*
+- Automated keyboard shortcut updater script or plugin.
+A method of automatically duplicating a modified version of the new shortcuts file and appending into that file, the custom shortcuts from the previous versions shortcuts(modified).res file.

 ---